What are Dragging Paws?

 Although it cannot be prevented, dogs with degenerative myelopathy can have an improved quality of life by having good hygiene and supportive care.
 There also exists dog boots which can be used to protect the nails and skin from the damage of being dragged along the ground.

-Cost of Dragging Her Paws
+Cost of Dragging Paws

 Treatments for dragging paws will be different depending on the cause.
 The underlying problem will need to be treated, and each one has different costs.
 Degenerative myelopathy has an average treatment cost of $1800, and $4000 for fibrocartilaginous embolic myelopathy.
-It will cost around $9000 for treatments regarding intervertebral disk disease.
+It might cost around $9000 for surgical treatments regarding intervertebral disk disease.